axbjos/seng3110objectbasics/README.md

 - One tests for a "true" condition by passing 1,1,1 to the method.
 - The other tests for a "false" condition by passing 2,2,0

+**DemoTestMain.java" contains one unit test for testing the CLI User Interface.

+Refer to comments in **DemoTestMain.java" for details on how the Unit Test is implemented

 ### isTriangle Unit Tests

 **Compile** the *isTriangle* Unit Test class by doing the following: